potatoeggy/htn-backend/README.md

 cargo run --bin htn-backend --release
 ```

+## Endpoints

+Basically, all minimum expectations are complete.

+`GET /users` returns all users.

+`GET /users/:id` returns one user.
+Returns 404 if the user does not exist.

+`PUT /users/:id` allows partial/full updates of one user.
+Returns 404 if the user does not exist, or 400 if the request is malformed.
+Otherwise returns new user data.

+`GET /skills` returns a skill frequency distribution.
+Returns 400 if optional integer parameters `max_freq` or `min_freq` are not actually integers.

 ## Details

 This project was made to learn Rust, so it's not nearly as clean as I hoped it